TritonDataCenter/fsnotify/README.md

 from this branch, we would tag it `joyent/v1.4.7j2` and continue to increment the number after the `j`.
 Note we use the `j` instead of `r` which would more traditionally be used to indicate a revision.
-We use `j` in case fsnotify for some reason wants to use 'r' in its version strings.
+We use `j` in case fsnotify for some reason wants to use `r` in its version strings.

 When it comes time to update to a newer version of fsnotify, we would take the following steps: